Convince Your Manager¶

 Do you need help justifying why your employer should send you to Write the Docs?
 Don’t worry – you’re not alone.
 Based on the experiences of some of our previous attendees, we’ve put together a sample email and list of resources below.
 Feel free to adapt and share with your manager to show them the many benefits of attending!

 SUBJECT: Professional Development: Documentation Community Conference

-I’d like to attend Write the Docs Portland, which takes place May 3-5, 2020, in Portland, Oregon.
-This three-day event explores the art and science of documentation, and covers a diverse range of topics related to documentation in the software industry.
+I’d like to attend Write the Docs Portland, which takes place August 9-11, 2020, online.
+This three-day online event explores the art and science of documentation, and covers a diverse range of topics related to documentation in the software industry.

 Write the Docs conferences bring together everyone who writes the docs – Tech Writers, Developers, Developer Relations, Customer Support – making the events an ideal networking opportunity.
 Each conference successfully combines a number of different event formats to deliver engaging, practical, and timely content.